 SHRP 2 Tuesdays

 Posted April 5, 2013

-Beginning on May 7, 2013, and continuing throughout the year, every other Tuesday will be your opportunity to learn first-hand about SHRP 2 research and the resources that FHWA and AASHTO are making available to implement the research products.
+Beginning on May 7, 2013, and continuing throughout the year, Tuesdays will be your opportunity to learn first-hand about SHRP 2 research and the resources that FHWA and AASHTO are making available to implement the research products.
 In each webinar, members of the research team will present and discuss the results of their work, providing a technical overview.
 Where products have been pilot tested or implemented, the user’s experience will be included.
 Additionally, representatives from FHWA and AASHTO will describe implementation opportunities.

 Webinar participants can learn what new products are available to help address challenges facing nearly every transportation provider—reducing congestion, speeding construction, and improving safety—and how they can benefit from being early adopters of the products.
 The scheduled topics are closely aligned with the FHWA’s Implementation Assistance Program.
 SHRP 2 Tuesdays topics will be announced through the SHRP 2 News (subscribe) and the TRB e-newsletter (subscribe).
 Also look for news through your AASHTO and FHWA channels.

 - December 17: Integrating Freight Considerations into Collaborative Decision Making for Additions to Highway Capacity (C15)